Logan Ryan: 2015 season

 Ryan competed with Malcolm Butler, Justin Green, Bradley Fletcher, and Tarell Brown for the vacant starting cornerback positions throughout training camp after Darrelle Revis, Alfonzo Dennard, Kyle Arrington, and Brandon Browner left during the off season.
-Head coach Bill Belichick named him the third cornerback on the depth chart behind Malcolm Butler and Tarell Brown to start the season.
+Head coach Bill Belichick named Ryan the third cornerback on the depth chart behind Malcolm Butler and Tarell Brown to start the season.

-During a Week 2 40–32 victory over the Bills, Ryan recorded four combined tackles, deflected a pass, and intercepted a pass attempt by Tyrod Taylor.
-The following week, he was named the starting cornerback after Tarell Brown was unable to play due to a foot injury.
-Ryan made four combined tackles in the 51–17 victory over the Jacksonville Jaguars.
+During a Week 2 40–32 victory over the Bills, Ryan recorded four combined tackles, deflected a pass, and intercepted Tyrod Taylor once.
+The following week against the Jacksonville Jaguars, he made his first start of the season after Tarell Brown was unable to play due to a foot injury.
+Ryan finished the 51–17 victory with four tackles.
+Two weeks later against the Dallas Cowboys, he had three combined tackles, a pass deflection, and intercepted a pass attempt by quarterback Brandon Weeden in the 30–6 road victory.